 Faced with concern about ED pills and the heart, the FDA has urged caution in patients who have suffered heart attacks, strokes, or serious disturbances of the heart's pumping rhythm in the previous six months, in men with a history of congestive heart failure or unstable angina, and in men with low blood pressure or uncontrolled high blood pressure (above 170/110 mm Hg).
 Because certain medications can boost the blood levels of these drugs, men taking erythromycin or certain antifungal or anti-HIV medications should use only low-dose PDE-5 inhibitors.
 Reduced dosage is also important for men with advanced age and for those with significant kidney or liver disease.

 Faced with all these warnings, should any man use Viagra, Levitra, or Cialis?
-Indeed, no one should use them needlessly or recklessly, but 20 million American men are plagued by impotence, and most can use them safely.
+Indeed, no one should use them needlessly or recklessly, but 20 million American men have erectile dysfunction, and most can use them safely.

-If nothing can be done to correct the cause of a man's erectile dysfunction and if he has no problems that make oral medications risky, then a drug is worth a try.
-Each comes in several strengths; most doctors prescribe a middle dose initially, lowering it if it works well or increasing it if it does not.
+The drugs come in several strengths.
+Most men should start with a low to moderate dose.
+The dose can be adjusted depending on the results.
 Men with potential problems should always start with the lowest dose.
 Every man should avoid consuming alcohol before taking these drugs.
 Men who do not respond to a full dose on two or three different occasions should try other treatments.